wryandginger/esphome_zigbee_projects/README.md

 This Repo Contains ESPHome YAML configurations and other files that might be useful in building Zigbee devices using ESPHome 2025.7.5 (and newer, probably?)

-This is made possible by the hard work of @luar123  for the zigbee_esphome external component. (github://luar123/zigbee_esphome)
+This is made possible by the hard work of @luar123  for the [zigbee_esphome external component.](https://github.com/luar123/zigbee_esphome)

 A lot of the code is based on examples in the github repo, but I was having some issues getting started and a lot was discovered by trial and error.
 I'd like to save you some time and frustration.